jasonasher/dc_doh_hackathon/README.md

   2. Design and start to develop a web application for the public to view DOH insepction reports for food retail establishments OR
   3. Design and start to develop an application for DOH staff that tracks upcoming inspections, displays information on expiring licenses, and aids in the efficient prioritization of follow-up inspections.
 * **Project management:** Interested in helping us manage the project?
 Chat with one of the project leads!

-Find a task to tackle in Github issues!

 ## Contribute your code